With the widening wealth gap and deepening economic and racial inequality, our latest project focuses on economic injustice in the UK.

 ♦ Challenge (often unconscious) bias about class and filters through which we see each other.

 ♦ Highlight often neglected articles of the Universal Declaration of Human Rights related to economic and cultural rights. i.e. everyone needs a decent income and home and access to a healthy environment and leisure.

 The process is as important as the end product for this project.

 We have a working party to develop ideas.
 Members include trustees, volunteers and partners with experience from working as benefits advisers, Citizens Advice, the Living Wage Foundation, Plan International UK, the charity sector, trade unions and schools.
 Research began with a Listening Project, consulting people living in poverty or working with those who are, via contacts in our local groups in the North East, Southwark, Nottingham and the Forest of Dean.
-These are discussions we seek to develop further in other parts of the country.

 In addition to talking about the impact of poverty in terms of health, housing, stigma, food, clothes and lack of opportunities, access to activities, one finding has been people’s strong sense of isolation and loneliness, the lack of shared spaces to build a sense of belonging and – where such spaces exist – how poverty can make it impossible to make use of them.
 These experiences are shared in urban and rural areas.